Texas governor's website continues to tout shotgun giveaway in aftermath of school shooting

 "I was just astounded that he was giving away a shotgun," Goodwin told CNN.
 "The timing of it just seemed really bad."

-Goodwin notes she only saw the door hanger on one house and didn't know how long it had been there.
+Goodwin noted she only saw the door hanger on one house and didn't know how long it had been there.
 "I thought, 'Surely they didn't just put this on the door and say they're giving away a shotgun right after 10 people have died as a result of another school shooting,'" she said.

 The Austin chapter of March for Our Lives -- the gun control initiative started by students in Parkland, Florida, after their own school shooting -- blasted the governor on Twitter for the giveaway.
 The group demanded he take the page on his website down.